 The International English Language Testing System (IELTS) is a test that measures the language proficiency of people who want to study or work in environments where English is used as a language of communication.
 An easy-to-use 9-band scale clearly identifies proficiency level, from non-user (band score 1) through to expert (band score 9).

 Academic or General Training

 IELTS is available in two test formats – Academic or General Training.
 Therefore, providing a valid and accurate assessment of the four language skills: listening, reading, writing and speaking.

-Our IELTS preparation courses help you get the results you need for the Cambridge International English Language Testing System (IELTS) examination.
+Our IELTS preparation courses can help you get the results you need for the Cambridge International English Language Testing System (IELTS) examination.

 IELTS preparation courses are made up of intensive lessons focusing on the academic skills.
 Reading, listening, speaking and writing English – needed to gain the results you need from the IELTS test.

 The International English Language Testing System (IELTS) is one of the world’s most popular English language proficiency tests.
 For higher education and global migration, with more than 2 million tests taken last year.

 IELTS evaluates all of your English skills (reading, writing, listening and speaking).
 Furthermore, it is designed to reflect real-life use of English – at study, at work.

 The IELTS test is developed by some of the world’s leading experts in language assessment.
 Therefore, it has a strong international reputation, and is accepted by over 8,000 organisations worldwide.
 Including schools, universities, employers, immigration authorities and professional bodies.

 IELTS is the most widely accepted English language test that uses a one-to-one, face-to-face speaking test to assess your English communication skills.
 Furthermore, this means that you are assessed by having a real-life conversation with a real person.
 Therefore, this is the most effective and natural way of testing your English conversation skills.